Links on SoundGuys may earn us a commission. Learn more.

 All true wireless earbud interaction begins at the charging case, and this plastic case wasn’t made with butterfingers in mind.
-I fumbled the case many times when removing it from my pocket.
+I often fumble the case many times when removing it from my pocket.
 Its untextured black exterior looks nice, but I prefer grippier designs like the Jabra Elite 85t case over Razer’s clean design.
 Suffice to say, good luck opening this single-handedly.

 Start here: What makes a good set of in-ears?

 A metal-reinforced hinge joins the lid to the rest of the case, and magnets keep the lid shut—even if you drop it.
 Tactile buttons aren’t welcome on the case, or the earbuds for that matter, and only a USB-C input and single LED adorn the case.
 The LED indicator glows red when the case is charging, and green when fully charged.
 When unplugged, the LED emits an orange glow if the battery is low, and a red glow to illustrate near depletion.

 The earbuds look nearly identical to the original Hammerhead True Wireless, but this time, Razer redesigned the ear tips—they actually exist with the Pro version.
 Aside from THX, Razer also partnered with Comply, an ear tip manufacturer, to include a pair of premium memory foam tips for optimal comfort and isolation.
 You also get six pairs of Razer ear tips, three of which are standard silicone, and three of which are a bit grippier.
 I preferred the latter when exercising because they secured the buds a bit better.

 The oblong ear tip design is superior to the standard circular design, making the Hammerhead True Wireless Pro very comfortable.